-When women lack meaningful access to contraception, their ability to prevent unintended pregnancies and births decreases substantially.11 A 2015 study found that among women at risk for an unintended pregnancy in the United States, the 14% who did not use contraceptives account for 54% of all unintended pregnancies.
-By contrast, the 68% of women at risk for an unintended pregnancy who use contraceptives consistently and correctly account for only 5% of all unintended pregnancies.12
+When women lack meaningful access to contraception, their ability to prevent unintended pregnancies and births decreases substantially.12 A 2015 study found that among women at risk for an unintended pregnancy in the United States, the 14% who did not use contraceptives account for 54% of all unintended pregnancies.
+By contrast, the 68% of women at risk for an unintended pregnancy who use contraceptives consistently and correctly account for only 5% of all unintended pregnancies.13

-Access to contraception enhances women's ability to pursue education and increases women's participation and advancement in the workforce, as it provides women with the ability to direct their future by controlling their reproductive lives.
-As several economic studies have confirmed, access to contraception has "altered [women's] expectations about childbearing during a period critical to career investment, and reduced the cost of increasing their early career investments."13
+Access to contraception enhances women's ability to pursue education and increases women's participation and advancement in the workforce by providing women with the ability to control their reproductive lives and thus direct their future.
+As several economic studies have confirmed, access to contraception has "altered [women's] expectations about childbearing during a period critical to career investment, and reduced the cost of increasing their early career investments."14